-All responding households currently live in a house.
-The 2021 Census shows that 84.5% of local households live in a house or bungalow, which is higher than the England average of 77.4%, and 14.7% of local households live in a flat, maisonette or apartment (lower than the England average of 22.2%).
+Six of the responding households currently live in a house.
+The 2021 Census shows that 84.1% of Wilmcote parish households live in a house or bungalow, which is higher than the England average of 77.4%, and just 3.3% of local households live in a flat, maisonette or apartment (lower than the England average of 22.2%).
+Unusually for a rural parish 12.6% of local households live in a caravan or other mobile or temporary structure.